lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_0.png

-   Figure 4.
    Same as Figure 1 but the TMA at el=0 deg.

 The stiffness of each curves are fitted from :math:`\Delta`\displacement = 0 :math:`{\mu}m` (Figure 5).

 .. figure:: /_static/Force_displacement_salidx_100056_El_0.png
    :scale: 45 %

-   Figure 5.
    Same as Figure 2 but the TMA at el=0 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100056_El_0.png

-   Figure 6.
    Same as Figure 3 but the TMA at el=0 deg.

 Hard Point Breakaway Test at el=40